 These settings are enabled on this site, so you will see if you sign into this site you remain in https for the rest of the session, and if you do manually change it to http or if some link on the site may have only http if it is not using a relative URL, then what will happen is the cookies are not passed in those requests and therefore you do not appear to be signed in for those requests, and you will see the sign-in link appear on the page.
 Then if you click the sign in link it will go to a secure page (ie the login page) and once it is there, since it is a secure request, it will now detect your cookies again and see that you are already authenticated so you are not forced to sign in again.

-So in summary there has been a change in tide in thinking about where you should use SSL.
+In summary there has been a change in tide in thinking about where you should use SSL.
 You really need to use everywhere for authenticated users and you really should configure it to prevent passing cookies for insecure requests to protect yourself and your site users from session hijacking.
-If they can steal your cookies they can then use your cookies to hijack your web session because now they are interacting with the site as you.
+If they can steal your cookies, they can then use your cookies to hijack your web session because now they are interacting with the site as you.
 They can change your password or anything else that you can do once they have done that.
 That is why you see all major sites such as Facebook, Twitter, and Gmail all use SSL for every request.
-SSL is still important for securing any private data on your site, but even if you don't have any sensitive data on your site it is all about protecting your user's cookies.
+SSL is still important for securing any private data on your site, but even if you don't have any sensitive data on your site, it is all about protecting your user's cookies.